DrTol/temperature_drop-Excel/README.md

 You are free to use, modify and distribute the code as long as the authorship is properly acknowledged.
 The same applies for the original works 'XSteam' by Holmgren M and 'f_Clamond' by Clamond, D.

 ## Acknowledgement
-In memory of my father Bekir Tol..
+In memory of my father Bekir Tol.

 We would like to acknowledge all of the open-source minds in general for their willing of share (as apps or comments/answers in forums), which has encouraged our department to publish our tools developed.